-The IGC has published their second annual report setting out the results of their assessment of whether Fidelity continues to provide Value for Money to their pension plan customers.
+The IGC has published their fourth annual report setting out the results of their assessment of whether Fidelity continues to provide Value for Money to their pension plan customers.
 The assessment looks at different aspects of quality provided by the plan.
 You can read the full report, which confirms that the assessment concluded that Fidelity’s pension plans continue to offer Value for Money, below or watch the short video here which focuses on the results of their value for money assesment.

 Focus areas for Fidelity’s IGC

 Over the next year, we will continue to monitor the Fidelity pension plans to ensure they offer Value for Money.
-We are continuing to work with Fidelity on a number of actions:
+We are continuing to work with Fidelity on a number of areas to enhance your experience: